Esri/nearby-android/nearby-app/README.md

 ListenableFuture<RouteResult> routeResFuture = routeTask.solveRouteAsync(routeParameters);
 ```
-Getting and setting attribute lists highlights a common pattern throughout the SDK- the use of mutable collections to control a variety of settings.
+Getting and setting attribute lists highlights a common pattern throughout the SDK, the use of mutable collections to control a variety of settings.
 Examples of this were shown in the Geocoding section above and prevalent throughout the nearby-app.
 Manipulating graphic overlays for displaying routing results and adding graphics to the map is another area where the pattern occurs.
 ```java
 // Showing the route result, the route overlay is added
 // only once.
 Subsequent access is via "getGraphcis"